MetaMask/snap-7715-permissions/packages/permissions-kernel-snap/docs/ephemeralPermissionsOfferRegistry.md

 ### **The requirement for permission provider snaps to opt into the permission system**

-1. Support `permissionProvider_getPermissionOffers` RPC
+1. Support `permissionsProvider_getPermissionOffers` RPC
 2. Support `permissionsProvider_grantPermissions` RPC to allow the kernel to forward `wallet_grantPermission` payload.

 ### **The requirement to leave the permission system**

-1. The permission provider snap will no longer return a valid response for the `permissionProvider_getPermissionOffers` RPC.
+1. The permission provider snap will no longer return a valid response for the `permissionsProvider_getPermissionOffers` RPC.
    1. Opt-out can be implemented as an update to the developer's permission provider snap or through more dynamic solutions that support HTTPS network calls to toggle support.

 ### **Known Bottlenecks**